 What it is going to take…

-Continued research into understanding where the whales go in the winter & what they do
+- Continued research into understanding where the whales go in the winter and what they do

-Ongoing efforts to foster & promote ethical boating etiquette amongst all user groups: fishing – both private and commercial, kayaking, sailing, seaplanes, cruise ships, freighters, ferries, etc.
+- Ongoing efforts to foster and promote ethical boating etiquette amongst all user groups: fishing – both private and commercial, kayaking, sailing, seaplanes, cruise ships, freighters, ferries, etc.

-Carry your own reusable bags to avoid needing plastic bags.
+- Carry your own reusable bags to avoid the use of plastic bags

-Cut plastic six-pack rings before throwing them away or better yet, avoid buying products that use them!
-They trap all kinds of wildlife and cause countless deaths along the way.
-Better yet, avoid buying products that use them!
+- Cut plastic six-pack rings before throwing them away or better yet, avoid buying products that use them.
+They trap all kinds of wildlife and cause countless deaths along the way

 Keep your lawn pesticide free!